 The Annunciations provide an opportunity for Franciscan women to enjoy a capella music, the fellowship of true womanhood through Our Lady, and to share musical gifts and talents, along with the Catholic faith, for the greater honor and glory of God.
+We strive to use the forum of music to bring ourselves and others closer to Christ through Mary, our Mediatrix, and to reflect her Fiat at the Annunciation.
 For more information contact the Annunciations at firstname.lastname@example.org.

 Board Game Association

-The purpose of the FUS Board Game Association is to provide an opportunity to play strategic board games in a friendly but competitive atmosphere where the member may meet new friends and learn about the concepts of strategic gaming.
+The purpose of the Franciscan University BGA is to provide an opportunity to play strategic board games in a friendly but competitive atmosphere where the members may meet new friends and learn about the concepts of strategic gaming.
 This association seeks to accomplish this by scheduling many opportunities to play different board games, including a few lengthy sessions per semester.
 The ultimate goal of this association is to build stronger community and to develop the mind through the art of strategy.
-For more information contact the Board Game Association at BGA@franciscan.edu.
+For more information, contact the Board Game Association at BoardGameClub@franciscan.edu

 Fr.
 Michael Scanlan Scholarship Society